TheDreamLabUK/logseqSpringThing/docs/technical/websockets.md

 *   **Client:** Uses `pako` library for zlib compression/decompression.
     *   Compresses binary messages if they are larger than `COMPRESSION_THRESHOLD` (1024 bytes).
-    *   Attempts to decompress all incoming binary messages, falling back to the original data if decompression fails.
+    *   Attempts to decompress incoming binary messages, falling back to original data if decompression fails.
 *   **Server:** Uses `flate2` crate for zlib compression/decompression.
     *   `maybe_compress()`: Compresses if enabled in settings and data size exceeds the threshold.
     *   `maybe_decompress()`: Decompresses if enabled in settings.
-If decompression fails, assumes data is uncompressed.

 ## 6. Heartbeat